 Due to its ability to kick-start other activities.

 As such, we’ll be explaining why leaders of organisations are striving for a defined cloud transformation strategy.
 In addition, you can findexamples and key takeawaysthat can be applied to all businesses.

 What is cloud transformation?

-- The effect that it’s having on us as an organisation
+The effect that it has on us as an organisation

-That shift requires the customers to think about things in a very different way as well.
+That shift requires companies to think about things in a very different way as well.